POA (trade union): Trade union status

 Questions were raised about the POA's status in the 1990s.
 In 1994, a legal decision determined that it was illegal to induce prison officers to take industrial action – a law which had applied to police officers since 1919 – meaning that the POA could not call strike action amongst its members.
 New labour legislation introduced by the Conservative government in 1992 laid down that the POA could no longer be a trade union.
 This was reversed in the Criminal Justice and Public Order Act 1994, but prison officers were still denied the right to take industrial action.
 This right was restored in 2004 to prison officers in the public sector in England, Wales and Scotland, but not in Northern Ireland or to prison officers in the private sector.

 On 29 August 2007, the POA started a 24-hour walkout of prisons, picketing establishments asking Prison Officers not to attend work for their shift.
 This was the first ever national strike action taken by the POA.
 The POA reported that 90% of its members (27,000) went on strike that day.

 In January 2008, the Home Secretary announced that the government planned to reintroduce powers to ban strikes by Prison Officers in England and Wales.
 However, the Scottish Government has ruled out similar measures for Prison Officers in Scotland.

 Undeterred by the restriction upon the ability to take industrial action, on 10 May 2012 the POA called a 5-hour strike action in support of fellow TUC affiliated Trade Unions in protest against the Government imposed changes to the Civil Service Pension Scheme.

 This strike action launched the emotive campaign "68 is too late" which led the way in the POA's struggle towards raising public awareness that POA members do one of the most dangerous jobs in society.
-The primary intention of this campaign is to alter Government policy on refusing to recognise Prison Officers as "Uniformed workers" similar to the armed forces and Police, and instead, linking the retirement age of a Prison Officer in the UK to the state retirement age of 68 years.
+The primary intention of this campaign was to alter Government policy on refusing to recognise Prison Officers as "Uniformed workers" similar to the armed forces and Police, and instead, linking the retirement age of a Prison Officer in the UK to the state retirement age of 68 years.

 In July 2015, the POA endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.